helldragger/ModularProgramming/README.md

 # ModularProgramming
-A new way to code projects, just add your generalized algorithms once in your algo database and just call them to insert them into your code! only work left is adapting the functions name and maybe tweaking the way you sort your data!
+A new way to code projects, just add your generalized algorithms once in your algo database and just call them to insert them into your code!
+Only work left is adapting the functions name and maybe tweaking the way you sort your data!

 ## Features